ballerina-platform/asyncapi-tools/docs/spec/spec.md

 |     --license     | specifies the path for a text file containing the license header |    No     |          -          |

-The command generates an AsyncAPI specification for the given service running on websockets.
+The command generates an AsyncAPI specification for the given service running on WebSockets.
 The generated client will be generated in the specified output directory.
 If the output directory is not specified, the client will be generated in the current directory.

 Behaviour of the command,
 - The tool will only generate a client if the provided input file is a valid AsyncAPI specification.